neuroinfolab/GeneEx2Conn/README.md

 This repository contains code for predicting human brain connectivity from regional gene expression.

 ## Description
 At a high-level, the connectome prediction problem is a small-network link prediction problem.
-Each node/brain region in the network has several thousand unique gene expression values.
-The goal is to predict connectivity strength between any pair of brain regions based solely on their node-wise features.
+Each brain region (node) in the network has up to 10,000 unique gene expression values.
+The goal is to predict connectivity strength between any pair of brain regions based on their high-dimensional node-wise features and auxiliary spatial information.
 This repo implements several architectures for solving the connectome prediction problem with emphasis on encoder-based models that capture genetic interactions within and between brain regions.

 <div style="display: flex; justify-content: center;">
   <table>